- Apply the theory you learn in class to solve existing business challenges with the BCom Case Competition

 - Do you have a great idea for a StartUp?
 Pitch your idea at the UniMelb StartUp for your chance to win seed-funding to get your project off the ground

-BCom Case Competition
+BCom Case Competition 2020

 It offers an opportunity for you to test your business case solving skills, receive training from and network with corporate sponsors and get hands-on experience as a management consultant.
-Plus the opportunity to win amazing prizes including a share in almost $5,000 cash, guaranteed interview for the International Case Competition program, and a guaranteed interview for SPP's graduate/internship program.
+Plus the opportunity to win amazing prizes including a share in $5,000 cash, guaranteed interview for the International Case Competition program, and a guaranteed interview for SPP's graduate/internship program.

 Who can apply?

-Students enrolled in the Bachelor of Commerce, 2nd year and above including Honours.
+Teams consist of four students enrolled in the Bachelor of Commerce, 2nd year and above including Honours.

 How do I apply?

-Thanks to our BComp Sponsors
+Thanks to our 2019 BComp Sponsors

 SPP (Principal Sponsor)